He stared back calmly without a word, as if accustomed to being threatened in such manner.

 “There’s no fucking way.”
 I sat unmoved.

 “Very well, I can out-wait your nagging curiosity,” he conceded.
 He set the vial down on the edge of the tallest candle and sat down.
 “And where did you pick up such outdated language?” he laughed to himself.
 He directed his eyes to the remaining seeds in front of me.
 “Now reconsider; you’ve already got the potentially rough one out of the way.
-Of which, may I again Inquire as to what you saw ?”
+Of which, may I again inquire as to what you saw that so shook you?”

-Reminded that he was of no responsibility for the content of my vision, I attempted to quell my aggravation.
-“I saw dark spirits.
+Reminding myself that he was of no responsibility for the content of my vision, I attempted to quell my aggravation.
+“I saw spirits, the evil ones.
 I don’t know what else to call them.
 Four of them- but one was different, coming from the shadows behind you.
-I’ve known them many times before throughout the ages, but seldom in such a violent manner.”
+I’ve known them many times before throughout the ages, but seldom in such a personal and violent manner.”
 I decided to eschew the details.
 Similar had happened before, but then there was no rescue but Time.
 “I also heard and felt a great Wind that scattered them.
-There were voices, though I could not interpret what they were saying.”
+There were deafening voices, though I could not interpret what they were saying.”

 “Hm.” his expression betrayed no surprise.
-“I can’t tell you what it means, but it will likely serve you to have seen in its exact context.
+“I can’t tell you what it means, but it will likely serve you to have experienced in its context.
 Keep it in your mind for that Time.”

 “You don’t know, or you won’t tell me, again?”